DiamondLightSource/python3-pip-skeleton/52_architectural_decisions_2/_sources/developer/explanations/decisions/0002-switched-to-pip-skeleton.rst.txt

 Context
 -------

-We should use the diamond light source `python3-pip-skeleton <https://github.com/DiamondLightSource/python3-pip-skeleton>`_.
+We should use the following `pip-skeleton <https://github.com/DiamondLightSource/python3-pip-skeleton>`_.
-The skeleton is used across Diamond to ensure consistency in developer environments and package management.
+The skeleton will ensure consistency in developer environments and package management.

 Decision